microsoft/hands-on-lab-functions/docs/workshop.md

 ---
 published: true
 type: workshop
-title: Product Hands-on Lab - Azure Serverless Architecture
+title: Product Hands-on Lab - Functions
-short_title: Azure Serverless Architecture
+short_title: Azure Functions
-description: This workshop will cover multiple serverless services that you will use to build a complete real world scenario.
+description: This workshop will cover multiple Azure Functions that you will use to build a complete real world scenario.
 level: beginner # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors: # Required.
 You can add as many authors as needed
   - Damien Aicheh